Central limit theorem analogues for multicolour urn models: Main result

+To begin with, we specify the urn models that are the topic of the current work and---in view of the proof---choose a suitable common framework.
+For more general and more exhaustive information on urn models, see the pivotal work by Janson \cite{J}.

-We consider a generalised P\'{o}lya urn scheme, which evolves according to a discrete time Markov process, cf. \cite{J} or \cite{M}.
-At each time $n \geq 0$, there are balls of $q \in \Nset$ possible colours in the urn.
-By $X_n \in \Nset_0^q$, we denote the composition vector of the urn at time $n$, i.e.
+We consider a generalised P\'{o}lya urn process in discrete time, which describes the joint evolution of a population of balls of $q \in \Nset$ different colours subject to drawing and replacement activities.
+For each $n \geq 0$ and $j \in \{1, \ldots, q\}$, let $X_{n}^{(j)}$ denote the number of balls of colour $j$ in the urn after $n$ draws.
+We collect these numbers in the \textit{composition vector} $X_n \in \Nset_0^q$ of the urn at time $n$, i.e.